 In the marketing world, we put the bulk of attention on getting new customers.
 Of course, that is important to keeping your business running.
 However, keeping your customers coming back deserves as much, if not more, attention, especially in a SaaS model where repeat customers are the base of your business.
 So, what can you do to retain more customers?

-Did you know that when asked what makes them loyal to a particular brand, 72% said “customer service”?
-This is the easily most obvious suggestion, but what does solid customer service look like for an online business when a customer can’t pick up on body language and tone?
+Did you know that when asked what makes them loyal to a particular brand, 50% of millennials said “customer service”?
+This is easily the most obvious suggestion, but what does solid customer service look like for an online business when a customer can’t pick up on body language and tone?

-Based on research from Dimensional Research and Zendesk, the two main things that make a customer service interaction bad are the same ones that cause good interactions:
+Based on research from Help Scout, the two of the main things that make a customer service interactions bad are the same ones that cause good interactions: